thaddeus002/yghh/README.md

 There are many ways to do this, I present here my way, the one I think is simpler.
 This is a moving document that can evolute with time.
 You are free to follow this as a guide if you don't know how to do.
 Let me know if you think something is wrong, or make a pull request.

-Must of the actions to do are generic, but, following your distribution, some paths or filename may change.
+I have reproduced here the commands I have done to install git repositories and `cgit` on a raspberry pi running the raspbian distribution.
+Althrought the actions to do are generic, following your distribution, some paths or filename may change.

 ## Prerequisites